Navy Federal Credit Union (NFCU), usually referred to as Navy Federal or Navy Fed, is a global credit union based out of Vienna, Virginia.

 Let’s take a look at each account option:

 Free Active Duty Checking is designed for both active duty and retired service members.
-The account comes with up to $240 per year in ATM rebates, plus free personalized checks.
+The account comes with up to $240 annually in ATM rebates plus free personalized checks.

-To qualify for this account, you’ll need a qualifying military direct deposit.
+You’ll need a qualifying military direct deposit to qualify for this account.
 If your direct deposit doesn’t show up in your account for 90 days, the account automatically converts to a Free EveryDay Checking account.

 Free Easy Checking is an interest-bearing account with a 0.05% APY and 0.05% dividend rate.

-You’ll get $120 per year in ATM fee reimbursements, and there are no minimum balance requirements.
+You’ll get $120 annually in ATM fee reimbursements, and there are no minimum balance requirements.

 Free Campus Checking is an account for members aged 14 to 24 but is otherwise nearly identical to Free Easy Checking — members get the same $120 per year in ATM rebates, along with a 0.05% APY and dividend rate.